Annual Consumer Information Notice

 Missing Person Policy

 In accordance with the Higher Education Act of 2008, all students who reside in on-campus housing may identify an individual who will be contacted by University or law enforcement personnel after it has been determined that the student is missing.
 If campus officials determine that a student for whom a missing person report has been filed has been missing for more than 24 hours, then within the next 24 hours, they must: notify the individual identified by the student to be contacted in this circumstance; notify a parent or guardian if the student is under 18 years old; and notify law enforcement.
-If at any time foul play is suspected or suspicious circumstances are uncovered, the Vice Chancellor of Student Services, the Assoc.
-Vice Chancellor of Business and Support Services, and law enforcement officials will be contacted immediately.
-The complete policy is available from the Office of Student Life & Development, Hass-Darr Hall, Suite 107, Missouri State University-West Plains, (417) 255-7233.
+If at any time foul play is suspected or suspicious circumstances are uncovered, the Vice Chancellor of Student Services, the Associate Vice Chancellor for Business and Support Services, and law enforcement officials will be contacted immediately.
+The complete policy is available from the Office of Residence Life, Grizzly Lofts Office Suite, Missouri State University-West Plains, (417) 255-8020.
 The policy is also available on the Campus Safety webpage where the most recent Annual Security and Fire Safety Report will be located.

 Sex Offender Registration and Community Notification